 For Hlatky, logical* thinking starts with knowing the need behind an activity.
 In the case of God's activity, this is the whole creation.
 We can then check whether the activity is understandable as a consequence of that need, that is, whether the activity is purposeful or not.
 [For elaboration of this point, see Dialogue 4, 'Philosophical logic'.]
 Hlatky believes that if the original cause can be understood logically in this way, it will not be so easy for the need for non-authoritarian, logical understanding to be suppressed in our philosophical discussions of the original cause.
 And he sees the common need to understand logically and to be understood on a logical basis as the key to a feeling of community and love.

 To set Hlatky's views briefly in historical context, I quote him:

 'Greek philosophy was the first public attempt to use scientific thinking to anchor religion.
-But after the full emergence of Christianity, the Church took control of philosophy, and it did not become a public matter again until the twelfth century when the first university was founded.
+But after the full emergence of Christianity, the Church took control of philosophy, and it did not become a public matter again until the 12th century when the first university was founded.
 The Church was then forced to argue the background of Christian belief.
 In the absence of logical argument, it decided to limit the field of philosophy by valuing a particular form of human experience, 'revelation', as absolutely true perception not requiring the support of logical reason.

 In 1828 Friedrich Wöhler synthesized organic urea out of inorganic ammonium cyanate.
-The discovery that there is no bondary between inorganic, 'dead', and organic, 'living', matter, was taken as proof of the mechanistic* nature of the universe and as an argument against the existence of God.
-For further discussion, see particularly Dialogue 2, 'The need of consciousness: undivided love*'.
+The discovery that there is no bondary between inorganic, 'dead', and organic, 'living', matter, was mistakenly taken as proof of the mechanistic* nature of the universe and as an argument against the existence of God.
+For further discussion, see Dialogue 2, particularly 'The need of consciousness: undivided love*'.